Porter Creek Vineyards

 One of the friends that Alex made in Dijon, was Philippe Guigal from the northern Rhone Valley, and he eventually ended up working yet another harvest season with his family at Domain E. Guigal as their first foreign intern.
 Before the harvesting began, Alex’s job was hiking up and down some of the steepest vineyards in the world, taking grape samples with Marcel Guigal, and then working side by side with his experienced cellar crew until the last wine was in barrel.

 In early 1997, Alex fit a fourth harvest abroad in South Africa.
 He then came back to Porter Creek on a full time basis that year.
 After “just a little” negotiating, George eventually let go of the winemaking role and retained his management role in the vineyards.
 Alex continued with his father’s quest to produce delicate, nuanced wines, even though the trend du jour, was going towards richer, heavier wines.
 In the first year, Alex converted all of the fermentations to native yeast, and wanted to convert the vineyards to organic farming.
 Initially concerned about the extra cost that this would incur, George did his own research and had his own revelations.
 In the end he decided to go even further and convert the vineyards to Biodynamic Farming.
-By 2003 our estate vineyards were Demeter Certified Biodynamic, well before it was as popular as it is today.
+By 2003 our estate vineyards were Certified Organic, well before it was as popular as it is today.

 Today George is still active in some of the administrative aspects of the business, but spends most of his time split between his life long passion of boating and as Vice President of the California Farmers Union and the State Organization on the Board of the National Farmers Union (a non-partisan lobbying group that advocates for small farmers and responsible farming).